-Hero Electric Partners With Massive Mobility to Set up 10,000 EV Charging Stations
+Hero Electric Partners with Massive Mobility to Set Up 10,000 EV Charging Stations

 Recently, the companies also jointly conducted a survey to gauge consumer behaviour utilizing their charging stations.
 The purpose was to understand whether they use them to completely charge their EVs or to just top up the charge in their EVs.
 The findings revealed that consumers looked for smart chargers that could be identified through an app over the internet, 16 AMP charging stations and long chords.
 The Wi-Fi network will help a user set up their profile within the Massive Charging app, make seamless payments utilising the UPI framework and monitor usage.

-Speaking on the partnership, Mr. Sohinder Gill, CEO, Hero Electric said, “Recent announcements by the Govt of India over the last few months have helped propel the EV industry onto the next level.
+Speaking on the partnership, Sohinder Gill, CEO, Hero Electric said, “Recent announcements by the Govt of India over the last few months have helped propel the EV industry onto the next level.
 We continue to expand our reach, setting up charging points and reskilling mechanics to create an ecosystem.
-As a pioneer brand in the EV segment, Hero has been investing in plotting low-cost charging stations over the last few years to foster growth of the charging infrastructure.
-Till date, we have setup close to 1650 charging stations and aim to setup 20K by the end of 2022.
+As a pioneer brand in the EV segment, Hero has been investing in plotting low-cost charging stations over the last few years to foster the growth of the charging infrastructure.
+To date, we have set up close to 1650 charging stations and aim to set up 20K by the end of 2022.
 This association with Massive Mobility will broaden our efforts to reach our objective.
 This partnership will not only benefit Hero as a company but the industry as well.”

 Also Watch: